By Christos Adamantiadis ,

 18/09/2022 · 4 minute read

 The scale of risk posed by corporate unpreparedness has been exposed in a new survey from Marsh, a leading global insurance broker and risk advisor, and Microsoft.
-Based on responses from 660 regional and global cyber risk decision-makers, the report, The Middle East & Africa State of Cyber Resilience, analyses how cyber risk is viewed by various functions and executives in leading organizations, including cybersecurity and IT, risk management and insurance, finance, and executive leadership.
+Based on responses from 660 regional and global cyber risk decision-makers, the report, The Middle East & Africa State of Cyber Resilience, analyses how cyber risk is viewed by various functions and executives in leading organisations, including cybersecurity and IT, risk management and insurance, finance, and executive leadership.
 Its findings are problematic.

-Executives’ confidence in their organization’s core cyber risk management capabilities – including the ability to understand and assess cyber threats, mitigate and prevent cyber-attacks, and respond to attacks - remains a major concern.
+Executives’ confidence in their organisation’s core cyber risk management capabilities – including the ability to understand and assess cyber threats, mitigate and prevent cyber-attacks, and respond to attacks - remains a major concern.
 Indeed, 60% of respondents stated that they have not even conducted a risk assessment of their vendors or supply chains.

 Given the accelerated growth in the complexity and scale of cyber-attacks in the MENA region over the past few years, these findings are particularly troubling.
 The toll of almost three years of unrelenting workplace disruption, digital transformation, and ransomware attacks does not yet appear to have made a significant impact on the way that business leaders think about risk.
 This is surprising given the nature of a series of high-profile events.

 The UAE alone saw 166,667 victims of cybercrime in the past few years, with a combined loss of US$746 million to businesses.
 One of the top breaches to hit the UAE targeted a major hospital in Dubai.
 The attack copied and encrypted 60 GB of internal information, including ID cards, internal memos, and hospital call logs.
-And pointing toward the scale of ransomware attacks, the XDR company Cybereason released statistics in June 2022 indicating that 77% of UAE organizations suffered at least one ransomware attack over the past 24 months.
+And pointing toward the scale of ransomware attacks, the XDR company Cybereason released statistics in June 2022 indicating that 77% of UAE organisations suffered at least one ransomware attack over the past 24 months.

-Successfully countering cyber threats needs to be an enterprise-wide goal – one that builds cyber resilience across the firm, rather than singular investments in incident prevention or cyber defense.
-Stakeholders from across the organization must work together to align cyber risk management strategies, ensuring it is a shared responsibility.
+Successfully countering cyber threats needs to be an enterprise-wide goal – one that builds cyber resilience across the firm, rather than singular investments in incident prevention or cyber defence.
+Stakeholders from across the organisation must work together to align cyber risk management strategies, ensuring it is a shared responsibility.
 This means involving risk managers, finance, cybersecurity / IT, and executive leadership, whilst also continuing to invest in employee awareness.
 Greater cross-enterprise communication can help the region’s businesses bridge the gaps that currently exist, boost confidence, and better inform overall strategic decision-making around cyber threats.

 As advised by Marsh, practical risk prevention and mitigation measures include investing and engaging in a broad, balanced, and continuously updated array of resources and activities to mitigate cyber risks and reinforce cyber resilience.
 Such items include, but are not limited to, cybersecurity technology and talent acquisition, incident response training, penetration testing, vendor/supply chain risk assessments, cyber insurance, and cyber risk advisory services.